rayanequeiroz/rayanequeiroz/README.md

 - 🔭 I’m currently working on front-end projects

-- 🌱 I’m currently learning Javascript, React and TypeScript
+- 🌱 I’m currently learning Javascript, React, Vue and TypeScript

 - 👯 I’m looking to collaborate on Projects and Tech Articles